Collection Management Plan: Material types

 Intellectual freedom

-The Library and Information Association of New Zealand (LIANZA) Statement on Intellectual Freedom March 2002 states that librarians have a responsibility to ensure that the selection and availability of information materials is governed solely by professional considerations and that they should neither promote nor suppress opinions and beliefs expressed in the materials with which they deal.
+The Library and Information Association of New Zealand Aotearoa (LIANZA) Statement on Freedom of Information 2020 states that librarians have a responsibility to ensure that the selection and availability of information materials is governed solely by professional considerations and that they should neither promote nor suppress opinions and beliefs expressed in the materials with which they deal.

 Top of page